Environment and sustainability

 • LED lighting with movement-detecting sensors, using 50% less energy, on average.

-• Lossnay heat-recovery systems (extraction system which recovers heat energy from the building,
+• Lossnay heat-recovery systems (extraction system which recovers heat energy from the building, then uses it to warm up the incoming fresh air).

 Cheetah extraction management systems are installed in about 80% of pubs to control kitchens’ ventilation.
 Smart electricity meters have been fitted in around 92% of pubs and are being installed, where possible, in those remaining.
 Gas AMRs are installed in around 85% of pubs – these record gas consumption data remotely, in a similar way to smart electricity meters.